 Whether Alexa is right for your business or not depends largely on who your employees are, what processes can be made more efficient using voice commands, and if you're willing to spend the money.
 The service is based on a monthly subscription of $7 per shared device per month and $3 per enrolled user per month (in addition to the cost of the actual devices).
 This payment model might be reasonable, depending on how large your business is.

-What you need to know
+Here's what you need to know about Alexa for Business.

 How it works

+Amazon's devices range in price from $49.99 to $229.99 (plus a monthly subscription of $7 per shared device and $3 per enrolled user).
+Enrolled users are workers who will use personal devices at work.
 You don't need to personally enroll everyone in your business to use shared devices.
 For example, if your business wanted to add two personal devices and three shared ones, you would be charged $6 per month for the personal devices and $21 per month for the shared devices, totaling $27 per month for that number of shared devices and enrolled users.